Powered by the Credential Transparency Description Language and the Registry

 Why is Credential Transparency Important?

-Credential Engine’s research report, Counting U.S. Postsecondary and Secondary Credentials, finds that there are nearly 1 million credentials offered in the U.S. While these represent important opportunities for people to get ahead, the current landscape is not easily navigable.
+Credential Engine’s research report, Counting U.S. Postsecondary and Secondary Credentials, finds that there are over 1 million credentials offered in the U.S. While these represent important opportunities for people to get ahead, the current landscape is not easily navigable.
 With so many credentials to choose from—and without widespread adoption of standards for comparing and evaluating them—people get lost and lose out on opportunity.
 People need better information to navigate pathways to credentials, into the workforce, and toward their goals.
 The time is now to work toward credential transparency.

 Credential transparency can illuminate paths to a better future by shining a light on available pathways through education and training into careers.
 Transparent credential data can also help education and training providers, policy makers, employers, and state agencies to discover areas of need so they can better allocate resources to create missing pathways.
 This way people can have equitable, reliable, and accessible paths to fill their needs and everyone can find the best avenues to success.

 We need to make sure that credential and skill data speak a common language.
 There are too many different ways to describe similar credentials, skills, and competencies—making it nearly impossible to compare between offerings.
 This is why Credential Engine has developed the Credential Transparency Description Language (CTDL)—a common language that allows credential providers to catalog, organize, and describe their credentials.
 The CTDL is widely respected as the standard language to create a common understanding across credentials, skills, competencies, and their outcomes.
 By creating a common language to describe this information, CTDL enables universal credential comparability.